miclf/methuselah/README.md

 ## Available scrapers

 What follows is a detailed list of the different scrapers and their parameters.
+All of them return *PHP arrays* but the examples of returned data are expressed in JSON for convenience and readability.

 ### Chamber of Representatives